 Financial instruments that potentially subject the Company to concentration of credit risk consist of cash and cash equivalents.
 All of the Company's cash was deposited in one account at a financial institution during 2022, and cash balances may at times exceed federally insured limits.
-For 2023 the Company's cash is distributed across multiple financial institutions.
-The cash and cash equivalents the Company uses to satisfy working capital and operating expense needs are currently held in accounts at various financial institutions.
+Beginning in 2023, the Company's cash and cash equivalents are distributed across multiple financial institutions.
 Cash and cash equivalents could be adversely impacted, including the loss of uninsured deposits and other uninsured financial assets, if one or more of the financial institutions in which the Company holds its cash or cash equivalents fails or is subject to other adverse conditions in the financial or credit markets.